bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 There is no need to specify an overlay type.
 Each term has associated semantics and algorithms that imply the type of operation and metadata that is added to the underlying attribute.

+  * `type`: This is an Overlay document
+  * `objectType`: The object type that the overlay is for.
+This indirectly specifies the schema base.

 As an example, the following index overlay uses `attributes` to define name for schema base keys following the same structure are the schema base: